Frédéric Fiebig: Finding his own style in Paris

 Unsatisfied with the classical teachings of Saint Petersburg, he decided to leave for Paris, the arts capital of the time.
 After a brief stay in his hometown, he traveled with Elisabet two thousand three hundred kilometers to settle there.
-He is accepted at the prestigious Académie Julian, from September 1907 to March 1908.
-He was a student of portraitist and landscape painter Henri Royer and of portraitist Marcel-André Baschet.
-He discovers the painters of Barbizon and Claude Monet.
-Success comes very early.
-His style, specific to this period, is made of large and sensual touches with a fluid contour.
-His work is parallel to that of Georges Rouault.
-Just like Albert Marquet, his contemporary painter, Fiebig drew from the same sources of inspiration: Paris and the banks of the river Seine then Italy.
-The parallel between the two men is quite striking, moreover, they are both great travelers sharing many subjects of common inspiration, a quiet personality and a desire to stay aside from mundanities.
+He was accepted at the prestigious Académie Julian, from September 1907 to March 1908.
+He was a student of portraitist and landscape painter Henri Royer and of portraitist Marcel Baschet.
+He discovered the painters of the Barbizon school and Claude Monet.
+Success came quickly.
+His style, specific to this period, consisted of large and sensual touches with a fluid contour, parallel to that of Georges Rouault.
+LikeAlbert Marquet, his contemporary, Fiebig drew from the same sources of inspiration: Paris and the banks of the river Seine, then Italy.
+The parallel between the two men is quite striking; moreover, they are both great travelers sharing many subjects of common inspiration, quiet personalities and a desire to stay aside from mundanities.
 In 1911–1912, Fiebig brightened his palette under the sun of southern Europe by traveling on foot from Lugano (Switzerland) to Naples (South of Italy).
 His views of the Italian cities will be greeted by the French poet, Guillaume Apollinaire.
-He will also paint, in the wake of the Fauves, luminous landscapes and numerous olive trees.
-He is fascinated by the extraordinary light that modulates colors and shapes at different times of the day.
+He also painted, in the wake of the Fauves, luminous landscapes and numerous olive trees.
+He became fascinated by the extraordinary light that modulates colors and shapes at different times of the day.

-In 1912, the Bernheim-Jeune art gallery staged for him a first personal exhibition and encouraged him, but with a mild warning: "You are ten years ahead of your time."
-This rather silent artist does not lack humor and fantasy as shown by his engraved woods which appeared in 1912 in the 55th issue of the magazine "Les Tendances Nouvelles" (The new trends), which is promoted by the "International Union of Fine Arts, Literature, Sciences and Industry", a French artists' association founded by Alexis Mérodack-Jeanneau.
-The magazine's honor committee is very visible and includes a number of prestigious artists such as D'Annunzio, Degas, Dierx, D'Indy, Huysmans, Geffroy, Monet, Rodin.
-Fiebig likes tales and epic novels such as Don Quixote for which he will make a series of woodprints.
-The fame of the painter does not have time to spread on the art market, the First World War is already hitting Europe.
-As a native of Courland, a province now under German administration since the creation of the Ober Ost in 1915, Fiebig is considered a German citizen.
-He does not feel safe in Paris and quickly decides to leave the French capital city and takes refuge in the Landes (South West of France near the Atlantic coast).
+In 1912, the Bernheim-Jeune art gallery staged Fiebig’s first solo exhibition and encouraged him, but with a mild warning: "You are ten years ahead of your time."

+That this rather quiet artist did not lack humor and fantasy is shown by his woodblock prints appearing in 1912 in the 55th issue of the magazine "Les Tendances Nouvelles" (The New Trends), which was promoted by the International Union of Fine Arts, Literature, Sciences and Industry, a French artists' association founded by Alexis Mérodack-Jeanneau.
+The magazine's honor committee was very visible and included a number of prestigious artists such as D'Annunzio, Degas, Dierx, D'Indy, Huysmans, Geffroy, Monet, and Rodin.
+In 1913-1914, his work was included in the third exhibit of Latvian artists in Riga.
+Fiebig liked tales and epic novels such as Don Quixote, for which he made a series of woodblock prints.

+Unfortunately, the fame of the painter did not have time to spread on the art market before the First World War began in Europe.
+As a native of Courland, a province under German administration since the creation of the Ober Ost in 1915, Fiebig was considered a German citizen.
+He did not feel safe in Paris and decided to leave the French capital city and take refuge in the Landes (South West of France near the Atlantic coast).